paulh-rnd/TabbedBoxMaker/README.md

 * Tidy, modularise and simplify the code - it is rough and unpythonic.
 Needs some work by a master Python guru.
 * Add tests and perhaps get it submitted as a core extension to be installed with Inkscape?
 * Improve input checking to restrict values to correct solutions.
+* Dogbone only works on tabbed joins, NOT divider keyholes or slots yet
+* Would be great to make shapes closed and do path subtraction to get slot cutouts and keyholes from faces, and perhaps offer to add fill colour
 * [Schroff] Maybe replace the somewhat obscure collection of Schroff rail input data with a dropdown box listing well-documented rail types (Vector, Z-rails, whatever it is that Elby sells, others?)
 * [Schroff] Add support for multiple mounting holes per rail where possible (this would definitely make the previous todo item worthwhile)
 * [Schroff] Add support for 6U row height